liballeg/android/README.md

        }
     }
     ```
- * You will want to modify AndroidManifest.xml to have this attribute for the <activity> element or Allegro will crash:
+ * You will want to modify AndroidManifest.xml to have this attribute for the &lt;activity&gt; element or Allegro will crash:
     ```
     android:configChanges="orientation|keyboardHidden|screenLayout|uiMode|screenSize"
     ```